admin@huanduytech.com +86-755-89998295

 For instance, 50% power might allow you to drive 15 kilometers on a flat paved road, but that same amount of energy might only cover 8 kilometers if you are constantly climbing hills or driving on thick grass.

-Therefore, while the percentage is generally accurate physical data, the driving range is merely a reference value that fluctuates with every press of the accelerator.
+Therefore, while the percentage is generally accurate, the driving range is merely a reference value that fluctuates with every press of the accelerator.
 As a battery ages, you may find that even if the display shows 100%, the actual distance you can travel is significantly shorter than when the vehicle was new.
 This is because the battery's total capacity has degraded, yet the percentage only represents a "proportion of the current total capacity."

 Common Misconceptions About Golf Cart Battery Life